 No To Violence (NTV) and Red Tree Consulting have written a comprehensive practice guide for the New South Wales government on planning and delivering men’s behaviour change programs (MBCPs).
 It provides an up-to-date account of acceptable and optimal practice in conducting this work.
 Download the practice guide and supporting documents from the NSW Lawlink website.

 What Men Can Do is a website about how men can respond to and prevent men’s violence against women.
 It is for those who want to be more active in opposing men’s violence against women and children, men such as White Ribbon Day ambassadors and other male allies.
 By working through each section, you can listen, learn and understand, then reflect before moving on to act.

-If you would like information and help from a telephone counsellor, please contact the Men’s Referral Service on 1800 065 973 (free call within Victoria) or (03) 9428 2899, Monday to Friday 9.00 am to 9.00 pm.
-You can also click here for more information on how the service can assist you.
+If you would like information and help from a telephone counsellor, please contact the Men’s Referral Service on 1300 766 491.
+Find out more about how the service can assist you.